Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 Why Mental Health First Aid Matters Today

-Mental health has become a global public health priority.
-Increasing stress levels, digital overload, economic pressures, and social changes have contributed to a rise in mental health concerns.
+Mental health has become a major global public health concern.
+Rising stress, digital overload, and economic challenges have increased the number of people experiencing mental health issues.

-• Mental health conditions affect people of all ages and backgrounds
+• Mental health conditions affect all age groups

-• Timely intervention can reduce the risk of self-harm or long-term complications
+• Timely support can reduce risk of self-harm

 • Healthcare and emergency response settings